sitewhere/sitewhere.github.io/tutorials/rpi/node-red-dht11.md

 If the message was sent successfully, SiteWhere will register the device and send back a registration success message.
 For the sake of brevity, we will not add processing for the response in this tutorial.

+### View the New Device in SiteWhere
 Open the SiteWhere administrative console, click on the default site, and you should see a new assignment for a Node-RED device that was dynamically registered.
 If not, make sure that Node-RED was able to connect via MQTT to the broker SiteWhere is using.
 If using Docker, verify that the 1883 port is being forwarded so that external clients can access it.
 The assignments page for the default site will look similar to the one below: